Created by Trader Vic himself, this tasty recipe takes its inspiration from a 1930s classic.

 Similar drinks to the Matador Cocktail

-- Blue Margarita – Another Tiki favorite that hails from Southern California, this bright blue baby is the perfect poolside sipper.
+- Blue Margarita – Another tiki favorite that hails from Southern California, this bright blue baby is the perfect poolside sipper.

 - Tequila Sunrise – Learn to make the perfect version of this popular classic for the ultimate summer treat.